 The shows continued until Casey left Westwood One in 1998 to restart AT40 with AMFM Radio Networks.
 The shows were both renamed "American Top 20", but the shows essentially remained the same.
 The shows still play the extras, and the shows are now the only ones with "Long Distance Dedications".

 During the March 20-21, 2004 weekend, American Top 20 AC became American Top 10 AC.
-The show now only plays the top 10 of the unpublished chart each week.
-In addition to the regular extras played on the show, there are "themed" extras, known as the AT10 Spotlight.
+The show then only played the top 10 of the unpublished chart each week.
+In addition to the regular extras played on the show, there were "themed" extras, known as the AT10 Spotlight.
 For example, for the first AT10, the spotlight was "Band Members Gone Solo".
 The jingles were changed as well.
 In 2005, the show once again used the R&R AC chart.

 New features added to AT20 and AT10 in 2004 and 2005 are the Book of Records and "Whatever Happened to...".

 In the fall of 2005, a special edition of AT10 began airing in New York City.
-In this special countdown, done only for WLTW, Casey just counts down the top 10 AC songs.
-Thus, the show only lasts one hour in length.
+In this special countdown, done only for WLTW, Casey just counted down the top 10 AC songs.
+Thus, the show only lasted one hour in length.

 In August of 2006, Radio and Records quit using Mediabase 24/7 data as a source for its charts.
 Thus, with the airings of August 19, the shows began using charts that were not published in a radio trade magazine.

 In mid 2009, Casey and Premiere Radio Networks mutually agreed to end both AT20 and AT10.
-Part of Casey's decision was so he could write his memoirs.
+Part of Casey's decision was said to be so he could write his memoirs.
 The final shows aired on the weekend of July 4, 2009.
 This was the 39th anniversary of Casey starting American Top 40.
 Casey passed away in 2014.